romi/romitask/README.md

 ===== Luigi Execution Summary =====
 ```

-As no configuration file was provided, you should get a `pipeline.toml` with only a `retcode` and a `version` sections at the root of the `dummy_dataset/` directory.
+As no TOML configuration file was provided, you should get a `pipeline.toml` with only a `retcode` and a `version` sections at the root of the `dummy_dataset/` directory.

 The `dummy_database` tree structure should look something like this:
 ```